Starting ED treatment

 Cialis comes in four strengths: 2.5mg, 5mg, 10mg and 20mg.

-The usual starting dose of Cialis is one 10mg tablet taken between 30 minutes and 12 hours before it is needed.
+The usual starting dose of Cialis is one 10mg tablet taken about 30 minutes before sexual activity.
 This can be increased to a maximum of 20mg as a single dose or reduced to 5mg in response to treatment.

 Cialis should be tried on numerous separate occasions before deciding it is ineffective.
 Sexual stimulation is required for an erection.
 Cialis will not cause erections without it.
 The effectiveness of Cialis is not altered by food.